hdfiresky/Dramaverse/backend.md

 ## 5. Running the Backend

-Follow these steps in your terminal, from inside the `/backend` directory:

-1.  **Set up the Database (One-Time Command)**: This command executes the `setupDatabase` function in `server.js` and then exits.
+The workflow is now simpler.
+The database schema is handled automatically.

+1.  **Start the Server for Development**:
     ```bash
-    npm run setup-db
+    npm run dev
     ```
+    The first time you run this, the server will automatically create the `dramas.db` file and run all necessary schema migrations before starting.

+2.  **Seed the Database with Data (One-Time Command)**:
-    This will create a `dramas.db` file and populate it with all the drama data.
-You only need to run this once, or again if you update `dramas.json`.
+    This command now only populates the tables with data from `dramas.json`.
+You only need to run this once after the initial setup, or again if you update `dramas.json`.

-2.  **Start the Server for Development**:
     ```bash
-    npm run dev
+    npm run seed
     ```
-    Your backend server is now running on `http://localhost:3001` with `nodemon`, which will automatically restart on file changes.

 ## 6. Production Deployment with PM2

-For a production environment, use a process manager like [PM2](https://pm2.keymetrics.io/) to keep your application alive, enable clustering, and manage logs.
+The PM2 deployment process remains the same and is highly recommended for production.

 1.  **Install PM2 Globally**:
     ```bash